dgryski/go-perfbook/performance.md

 * O(1): a field access, array or map lookup

-  Advice: don't worry about it
+  Advice: don't worry about it (but keep in mind the constant factor.)

 * O(log n): binary search